ayn2op/discordo/README.md

 - Run the executable in a new Terminal window.

 By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
-However, if you prefer not to use a keyring, you may set the `DISCORDO_TOKEN` environment variable and Discordo will prioritize the environment variable and use it to login instead of keyring.
+However, if you prefer not to use a keyring, you may set the `token` field in the configuration file (`~/.config/discordo/config.json`) and Discordo will prioritize the usage of `token` field to login instead of keyring.

-- Log in using the email and password and click on the "Login" button to continue.
+- Log in using the email and password (first-time login) and click on the "Login" button to continue.

 ### Default Keybindings

-- `Alt` + `1`: Sets the focus on the guilds list.
+- `Alt` + `1`: Sets the focus on the guilds treeview.
 - `Alt` + `2`: Sets the focus on the channels treeview.
 - `Alt` + `3`: Sets the focus on the messages textview.
 - `Alt` + `4`: Sets the focus on the message inputfield.